yafeng19/Data-Structure/README.md

 - reference book: *Data Structure* (C language version), published by Tsinghua University Press

-Thank you for visit this repository.
+Thank you for visiting this repository.
 Any comments and suggestions are welcome.